DRSC-FG/biolitmine/README.md

 MIT Licenenced code

 The code considers XML downloaded at the end of the year to be "baseline" and the updated daily updates provided by NCBI to be "updates".
-Input data is the "data_input" folder and processed data in the "data_extracted" folder
+Files to be extracted available here: ftp://ftp.ncbi.nlm.nih.gov/pubmed/{type}/pubmed*.xml.gz Input data is the "data_input" folder and processed data in the "data_extracted" folder

 There are two configuration file where the default directoried can be inspected and changed:  rscript/config_baseline.R and rscript/config_update.R.